Nate Holley: Miami Dolphins

 Holley had a tryout with the Miami Dolphins on August 21, 2020.
 He signed with the team the next day.
 He was waived on September 5, 2020, and signed to the practice squad the next day.
 He was elevated to the active roster on December 5 and December 9 for the team's weeks 13 and 14 games against the Cincinnati Bengals and Kansas City Chiefs, and reverted to the practice squad after each game.
 He was promoted to the active roster on January 2, 2021.

 On August 31, 2021, Holley was waived by the Dolphins.

 Toronto Argonauts

 On November 3, 2021, it was announced that Holley had signed with the Toronto Argonauts.
 However, on November 17, 2021, the league announced that they would not register his contract due to a violation with their Violence Against Women Policy.

 Birmingham Stallions

 On March 10, 2022, Holley was drafted by the Birmingham Stallions of the United States Football League.
 He was placed on injured reserve on May 19, 2022, with a lower leg injury.
+He was not part of the roster after the 2024 UFL dispersal draft on January 15, 2024.